 The Town Civil Service Department is pleased to provide information about Town positions.
 Applicants can obtain a Town Application for Employment at the Civil Service Office at Memorial Town Hall or print a form below.
 Applications can then be filled out and brought to or mailed to the Town Civil Service Office.

-Use the Town of Colonie Civil Service Application for Examination or Employment form when applying.
+To apply for employment or to submit an exam application, use the Town of Colonie Civil Service Application for Employment or Examination form below.
 ALL of the sections on the application must be completed in detail, even if you elect to attach a resumé to your application form.
+You may download the fillable Adobe Acrobat PDF application, complete it, print and sign it.

 It is the applicant's responsibility to ensure that the application and appropriate filing fee are received by the Town of Colonie Civil Service Department no later than 4:30pm on the last filing date or postmarked by the United States Postal Service by no later than one day prior to the last filing date for an examination.
 The Town of Colonie Department of Civil Service is not responsible for lost or late applications sent via Postal Service.